QuickFastly/NR-wiki/docs/Nova-Regna/World/Cultures & Ethnicities/Ciraza/Cirazan.md

   </table>
 </div>

-The Savorran people are the second new ethnic group to be formed from the [[Cirazan]] people, giving the same name to the land they laid claim to, [[Savorra]], located in what is now [[Destrea]], which later became the [[Kingdom of Savorra]].
+The Savorran people are the second new ethnic group to be formed from the [Cirazan](Cirazan) people, giving the same name to the land they laid claim to, [Savorra](Savorra), located in what is now [Destrea](../../Map/Destrea/Destrea), which later became the [Kingdom of Savorra](Kingdom%20of%20Savorra).
 Their language, Savorran, is an evolution of the Common Alessan language, also from which most other languages spoken by Cirazans evolved from.
 Common Alessan is today considered a dead language, but Savorran still retains some striking similarity to it.

 ### Rovi people